-The following describes acquisitions by Vishay Intertechnology since 2002, which form the core operations of our business:
+The following describes our acquisitions since 2002:

 - In January 2002, we acquired the load cell and strain gage business of Sensortronics, Inc. As part of our acquisition of Sensortronics, we obtained manufacturing facilities in Covina, California (which we subsequently consolidated) and a 49% interest in a joint venture in India. - In June 2002, we acquired Tedea-Huntleigh BV, a manufacturer of load cells used in digital scales by the weighing industry.
 With the Tedea-Huntleigh acquisition, we acquired two manufacturing facilities in Israel, in Netanya and Carmiel, and facilities in the People's Republic of China and France.